Daniel Y. Wang—MD

 Dr. Wang has co-authored several articles on heart-related matters that have appeared in the Journal of Thoracic and Cardiovascular Surgery, American Society for Artificial Internal Organs (ASAIO), the Journal of Cardiothoracic and Vascular Surgery, and the Journal of Surgical Research.
 He also co-authored a chapter on electrocardiogram analysis for the Osler Medical Handbook.

-- Diplomate, American Board of Internal Medicine—Internal Medicine
+- Diplomate, American Board of Internal Medicine

-- Testamur, National Board of Echocardiography—Adult Echocardiography
+- Testamur, National Board of Echocardiography — Adult Comprehensive Echocardiography

-- Licensed to practice medicine in NY
+- Licensed to practice medicine in New York

 - American College of Cardiology